 Ideal for hot composting

-Still, it’s worth bearing in mind that size is not the only way to insulate compost, and turning is not the only way to introduce oxygen.
+That said, keep in mind that size isn’t the only way to insulate compost, and turning isn’t the only way to introduce oxygen.
+Other techniques, such as using straw for insulation or aerating with tools, can also enhance the process.

 Always have compost at different stages